Frequently Asked Questions

 Should I get a home inspection?

-As a home seller, Getting a pre-sale home inspection can't hurt, in-fact, it could help you get the best price for your home and help in negotiations by being aware of and addressing any major issues that could affect an offer.
-A home buyer will typically pay for their own inspection of a home.
+As a home seller, Getting a pre-sale home inspection can't hurt it could help you get the best price for your home and help in negotiations by being aware of and addressing any major issues that could affect an offer.
+A home buyer will typically pay for their inspection of a home.

 As a home buyer, If you are going to finance your home with an FHA or VA loan, home inspections are required.
 Inspections aren't necessary for other mortgage programs however, we recommend them because they can reveal defects that aren't easy to detect.